nativescript-community/xml-ui-loader/README.md

 This is a [webpack](https://webpack.js.org) loader for [NativeScript](https://nativescript.org).

-By default, NativeScript Core uses a builder to compile XML components at runtime and eventually render them as views.
+By default, NativeScript Core uses a builder to compile XML components at runtime and that happens every time there is a need to render views.
 This new approach is meant to work as an ahead-of-time (AOT) compiler that turns XML content into JavaScript during the build phase.
 It's meant to improve performance and allow developers to use XML files as modules.